-From time to time, we make acquisitions of other companies or operating assets, including a significant acquisition of ettain group, in 2021.
+From time to time, we make acquisitions of other companies or operating assets.
 These activities involve significant strategic and operational risks, including:

-- they may fail to achieve our strategic objectives or fail to meet our performance expectations, including as a result of challenges integrating the acquired company and assimilating their corporate culture; - over-valuation by us of any companies or assets that we acquire; - we may have difficulties integrating the operations, leadership, personnel, financial reporting, services or other functions of acquired companies; - we may experience disputes that arise with the sellers; - · we may fail to effectively monitor compliance with corporate policies as well as regulatory requirements; - we may face unanticipated risks and liabilities in connection with the acquired company's operations; - · we may obtain insufficient indemnification from the selling parties for liabilities incurred by the acquired companies prior to the acquisitions; and - acquisition transactions, and the integration of acquired entities, may result in a diversion of our management's attention from other business concerns
+- in some instances, we have failed to, and may in the future fail to achieve our strategic objectives or fail to meet our performance expectations, including as a result of challenges integrating the acquired company and assimilating their corporate culture; - over-valuation by us of any companies or assets that we acquire; - we may have difficulties integrating the operations, leadership, personnel, financial reporting, services or other functions of acquired companies; - we have experienced, and may in the future experience disputes that arise with the sellers; - we may fail to effectively monitor compliance with corporate policies as well as regulatory requirements;

+- · we may face unanticipated risks and liabilities in connection with the acquired company's operations; - · we may obtain insufficient indemnification from the selling parties for liabilities incurred by the acquired companies prior to the acquisitions; and - acquisition transactions, and the integration of acquired entities, may result in a diversion of our management's attention from other business concerns.

 These risks could have a material adverse effect on our business because they may result in substantial costs to us and disrupt our business.
 The integration of prior acquisitions, as well as entry into future acquisition transactions, could materially adversely affect our business, financial condition, results of operations and liquidity.
-We could also incur impairment losses on goodwill and other intangible assets with an indefinite life or restructuring charges as a result of acquisitions we make.
+Additionally, we have incurred, and may in the future incur impairment losses on goodwill and other intangible assets with an indefinite life or restructuring charges as a result of acquisitions we make.